 As the cell has not met both criteria, it is identified as a disclosive cell, and disclosure control methods must be applied before the data can be published.

 Standard techniques for controlling statistical disclosure are used for the release of the APS results.
 These are described in this section.

 Cell suppression is the standard method used to protect tables with disclosive cells.
 The disclosive cells are suppressed, that is, they are not published.
 This is known as primary suppression.
 Other, non-disclosive cells must sometimes also be suppressed, to prevent the values of the primary suppressed cells from being calculated by subtraction of all the other cells from the total.
 These are known as secondary suppressions.
 This is the method used by the APS (and other surveys) to suppress disclosive values.

 Merging of cells and cell aggregation

 Cells may also be combined to prevent publication of disclosive data.
 For example, where there are very few industries in a specific sector a higher industry classification will be used instead.
-This has not been used for the 2015 and 2016 reference years.

 8.1 Planned revisions

 Planned revisions usually arise from either the receipt of additional data from late responding businesses or the correction of errors to existing data by businesses responding.
 In general, it is anticipated that alongside figures for the current year, revised estimates will be published for the previous year's estimates.
 It should be noted that during the coronavirus (COVID-19) pandemic, processing for the 2019 and 2020 Annual Purchases Survey (APS) was deprioritised and data for these years have not been published.